fanubalti786/Welcom-To-My-TailwindCss-Learning-Path/README.md

-# Lecture8(How to Span Grid Template Columns🔥😯)🚀✨
+# Lecture9(Grid Template Rows🔥😯)🚀✨
 <strong>In this lecture I learn the following points.</strong>

+1. how we can break Rows through grid
+2. how we can apply in different screen
+3. how we can use grid gap propertiy
+4. how we can recieve responsive web

+# Lecture10(How to Span Grid Template Rows🔥😯)🚀✨
+<strong>In this lecture I learn the following points.</strong>

-1. how we can use span property in grid
+1. how we can use span Row property in grid
-2. how we can manage width through span
+2. how we can manage hight through span
-3. spane properties like (colspan(1,2...))
+3. spane properties like (rowspan(1,2...))
-4. we can manage width through colestart and colend
+4. we can manage width through rowstart and rowend
 5. how we can adjust spaning through different screen